 I would like to ensure that the school maintains its excellent standards and continues to be a great place for our children to learn and achieve their optimal potential.

 The role of parent governor is a vastly responsible one, allowing an opportunity to influence and shape the direction and development of the school to provide the best teaching and learning experience for its pupils and I am ready to meet the challenge with energy, enthusiasm and commitment.

-Although this page is all about governors, it is important to also mention the Clerk to Governors, who is in many ways the key person in a governing body.
+Although this page is all about Governors, it is important to also mention the Clerk to Governors, who is in many ways the key person in a Governing Board.

-The Clerk is not a governor, but is employed by the school to support the governing body in a variety of ways.
-The clerk prepares the agenda for main Governing Body meetings, as well as for Finance meetings, and staffing meetings.
+The Clerk is not a Governor, but is employed by the school to support the Governing Board in a variety of ways.
+The clerk prepares the agenda for main Governing Board meetings, as well as for finance meetings, and staffing meetings.

 The clerk will take detailed notes at each of these meetings, which will form the basis of published minutes.
 These minutes are one way that Ofsted judges the effectiveness of the Governors, so it is of utmost importance that minutes are comprehensive and accurate.